renehorstmann/rhc/style.md

 ## <a name="S-naming"></a>Naming
-A consistent naming sheme is generelly usefull for all kinds of stuff, but especially in programming and its very very important in C programming.
+A consistent naming scheme is generally useful for all kinds of stuff, but especially in programming and its very very important in C programming.
 In the C programming world, there is no specific definition of, for example, a class and its methods.
-Its the programmers task to use a naming sheme, so that the reader can easily see whats going on.
+Its the programmers task to use a naming scheme, so that the reader can easily see whats going on.
 With autocompletion, there is no need for small names like strtof.
 The programmer should always write readable code, with only common and/ or good abbreviations.